 Casa Andina Premium Valle Sagrado Hotel & Villas

 With both the boys not feeling well and Kevin slowly sliding downhill, we welcomed the site of the Casa Andina Premium Valle Sagrado Hotel and Villas.
 After checking in at the main reception building we traveled by golf cart to our two bedroom Bedroom cottage.
 This lifted up our spirits.
 The cottage was a dream place to stay.
 Not to mention there is an on-site observatory.
-We will be writing up a full review soon.
+You can check out our Casa Andina hotel review here.

 Is Visiting Maras and Moray with kids worth the day trip?